kumahq/kuma/docs/madr/decisions/012-health-check-policy.md

         value: application/json
     expectedStatuses: [200, 201] # optional, by default [200]
   grpc: # new
-    enabled: true # new, default false, can be disabled for override
+    disabled: false # new, default false, can be disabled for override
     service_name: "" # optional, service name parameter which will be sent to gRPC service
     authority: "" # optional, the value of the :authority header in the gRPC health check request, by default name of the cluster this health check is associated with
     initial_metadata: [] # optional, specifies a list of key-value pairs that should be added to the metadata of each GRPC